borojetski/blog/src/posts/2024/03/personal-browser-filter.md

 ### Declutter Time

 Now navigate to a site you frequent often.
 One that specifically has some elements that your brain automatically overlooks because they were put there to sell you something, clutter the screen, and slow down page load.
 Click the uBlock icon in the toolbar and select the eyedropper icon (to enter element picker mode).
+You may need to expand the uBlock Origin menu by clicking 'More &or;' a couple of times.
 {% asset_img '3-ub.jpg', 'uBlock Origin icon' %}
 {% asset_img '4-0-element-picker.jpg', 'Element Picker button' %}
-You may need to expand the uBlock Origin menu by clicking 'More &or;' a couple of times.
 Now when you click an element you'll see an outline highlighting that element.
 Use the sliders in uBlock's bottom corner menu that opens up to expand or shrink how much of the element you want to remove.
 Hit the preview button if you want to verify that it looks right, then click Create when done, or quit or Esc to redo it.
 Magic.
 Now go to town on it.
 The goal is to purge all the crap.
 Then find another site.
 Wreck that one too.
 Every time you remove an element, you're adding a filter to uBlock Origin's 'My filters' list.
 Now that we have some filters to work with, click on the uBlock Origin icon in the toolbar again.
-In the bottom right corner of the submenu, you should see a 'gears' icon that opens the dashboard.
+In the bottom right corner of the submenu, you should see a 'gears' icon to open the dashboard.
 {% asset_img '4-1-dashboard.jpg', 'Dashboard button' %}
 Look for the 'My filters' tab and you'll see a text file with all the elements you've just removed along with any that you may have removed years ago because you forgot you've already done this at one point but time, just like your memory, just keeps slipping away.
-Cut and paste all the text in this text field into the filter.txt file you created earlier in github.
+Cut and paste all the text in this text field into the filter.txt file you created earlier in Github.
 There's no need to keep these rules in the browser's local uBlock Origin filter txt file as they'd be redundant.
 It's probably ok either way.
-Leave this browser tab open.
+Let's also leave this browser tab open.

 ### You're in the Cloud